akusuma-2020/aboutMe/README.md

 especially in studying the impact of natural disasters -including Covid-19 pandemic, blockchain for index-based insurance, and using night time lights to analyse socio-economic dynamics as well as building the apps for those research findings.
 # Contact
-You can reach me at adi_github@pituinsights.nz, thanks!!
+You can reach me at adi.github@pituinsights.nz, thanks!!